-Solar cells, also called photovoltaic cells are made up of semiconductors, materials that have conductivity between that of an insulator and conductor.
-In essence a solar cell is a junction of two dissimilar semiconducting materials, known as p type and n type semiconductors.
+Solar cells, also called photovoltaic cells are made up of semiconductors, materials that have a conductivity between that of an insulator and conductor.
+In essence, a solar cell is a junction of two dissimilar semiconducting materials, known as p-type and n-type semiconductors.
 Both of these can be made from crystalline silicon.

-If we are doping pure silicon with boron which has three valence bond electrons, it’ll cause lack of election.
-This lack or missing of electron is known as holes.
-Since the absence of of a negative charged particle, silicon doped in this way is known as p type semiconductor.
+If we are doping pure silicon with boron which has three valence bond electrons, it’ll cause lack of an election.
+This lack or missing of the electron is known as holes.
+Since the absence of a negatively charged particle, silicon doped in this way is known as a p-type semiconductor.

-When we put together p type and n type semiconductors p-n junction is formed.
-When a pn junction is formed some of the electrons from the n region which have reached the conduction band are free to diffuse across the junction and combine with holes.
+When we put together p-type and n-type semiconductors p-n junction is formed.
+When a PN junction is formed some of the electrons from the N region which have reached the conduction band is free to diffuse across the junction and combine with holes.
 Filling the hole makes a negative ion and leaves behind a positive ion on the n side.

-This diffusion of electrons from n region to p region a charge separation as shown, which results in an electric field.
-The diffusion of electrons continues until the strength of electric field become sufficient to stop further diffusion of electrons from the n side.
+This diffusion of electrons from n region to P region a charge separation as shown, which results in an electric field.
+The diffusion of electrons continues until the strength of the electric field become sufficient to stop further diffusion of electrons from the N side.
 This creates an area around the junction called the depletion region.
 The depletion region is the heart of s solar cell.
-You can see that the n type material is kept thin to allow the light to pass through the pn junction and reach the depletion region.
+You can see that the n-type material is kept thin to allow the light to pass through the PN junction and reach the depletion region.

-When sunlight strikes a solar cell electrons in the silcon are ejected, which results in the formation of holes.
-If this happens in the depletion zone, the electric field will move the electrons to the n type layer and holes to the p type layer.
+When sunlight strikes a solar cell, electrons in the silicon are ejected, which results in the formation of holes.
+If this happens in the depletion zone, the electric field will move the electrons to the n-type layer and holes to the p-type layer.